 As this is written/updated on March 21, 2020, Greg Abbott, Governor of Texas, due to the Coronavirus and mandatory, state wide school closures, has waived all mandatory, high stakes testing for the rest of the 2019-2020 school year.
 Sadly, considerable time has already been wasted in drilling for the tests, but not as much as would have been wasted if the tests were still being required.
 Teachers and students across the state are breathing a sign of relief.
 Educrats, and those whose identity is dependent upon the data and power the tests produce, are weeping.
 Please continue reading this series to see why their tears are a good thing for everyone.

-In The Tyranny Of Testing 2018, Part 1, I focused on how mandatory, high stakes testing is destroying the canon, removing enormous amounts of already scarce classroom time, and leaving little time for the classics and the kinds of writings and other assignments that actually build new abilities and form the foundation for others from year to year.
+In The Tyranny Of Testing Part 1, I focused on how mandatory, high stakes testing is destroying the canon, removing enormous amounts of already scarce classroom time, and leaving little time for the classics and the kinds of writings and other assignments that actually build bigger better brains, new abilities and form the foundation for even more advanced learning.
 And in the place of building the bigger, better brains of students?
 The enrichment of Education Testing Services (and to a lesser degree, Pearson)–the company that writes the tests and provides all related “services”–building a political power base for state educrats, and the production of data that is the primary reason educrats exist.

 This article will focus on taking a glance at trends and outrages from around the nation.
-You will notice, gentle readers, Texas is not alone in fighting to actually educate children rather than beating them into data production drones.
+You will notice, gentle readers, Texas teachers and parents are not alone in fighting to actually educate children rather than beating them into data production drones.
 What is being done in the name of testing is quite insane.
 Our first stop on the high speed testing train wreck, New York:

 A New York elementary school recently cancelled its scheduled kindergarten play in order for kids to be more ready for college.